ihadzic/frc_gazebo_2021/doc/tutorial.md

 motor controller in your program will send information and how to specify in the SDF file which topic in a plugin will affect which joint.
 This specification in the SDF file effectively simulates the wiring of your robot.

+## Gazebo and ROS

+As you read the documentation and forums about Gazebo (which you should do), you will often encounter the mention of ROS (Robot Operating System).
+This is because Gazebo is often used as a simulator for ROS-based robots.

+ROS is a very powerful framework for writing robot software.
+ROS does the similar thing in its own framework to what WPILib does in FRC.
+So WPILib-based code is not meant to be used with ROS.
+This can be done with some additional programming which is outside the scope of this tutorial.
+In this tutorial we assume that we are not using ROS.

+While Gazebo is often used with ROS (and both tools are developed and maintained by the same organization), this is not a requirement.
+Gazebo is a stand-alone and independent simulator that does not require ROS.
+Unless your FRC code uses ROS for some other reason, we will not be using it as a Gazebo component.
+If you read any text about "ROS topics", do not be confused.
+ROS has its own communication system that is also called "topics".
+Also some Gazebo plugins are meant for use with ROS.
+These won't work in our non-ROS simulation of the FRC code.